Spring Break in Nashville

 The Adventure Park

 For an exhilarating outing, hit the treetops at The Adventure Park at Nashville.
 The park offers zip lining and climbing for ages 7 and up, plus an adventure playground for ages 3 to 6.
-Glow in the Park, a nighttime climb, is one of the most popular experiences.
-If you still need more adventure, they also have axe throwing.
+Glow in the Park, a nighttime climb, is one of their most popular experiences.
+Openings for Glow in the Park become available starting Saturday, February 28, 2026.

-If the weather is nice, kayak or paddleboard down the Cumberland River or visit one of the areas numerous parks for a day of hiking.
-See our guide to the best parks and kayaking options and our SUP guide.
+If the weather is nice, kayak or paddleboard down the Cumberland River or visit one of the area’s numerous parks for a day of hiking.
+Be sure to check out our guides for the best parks for hiking and kayaking, along with stand-up paddleboarding.

 Museums